Arrested Development season 2: Renewal

 A promotional image for season two showcasing the main cast.

 The series was not immediately renewed for another season like the rest of Fox's programming was in April 2004.
 Portia de Rossi, who portrays Lindsay, said in an interview that she was worried about the possibility the series would not be renewed for a second season, because she had grown very close to her co-stars during the first season.
 Jason Bateman said that he was sure the series would be renewed, as Gail Berman, a Fox executive, was a fan of the series; oppositely, David Cross felt the series would be cancelled before a second season could be ordered, citing its low ratings as a reason.
 The series was soon picked up for a full 22-episode second season.
 However, its production order was later cut down to 18 episodes by Fox in order to save air time for American Dad!.

-Writing
+Development

+For season two, series creator Mitchell Hurwitz served as the showrunner, as well as the co-executive producer with Dean Lorey, Richard Day, Tom Saunders, Jim Vallely, and Chuck Tatham.
+John Amodeo was the season's main producer, while Maria Semple was the consulting producer; Sam Laybourne and Karey Dornetto were staff writers.

-For season two, series creator Mitchell Hurwitz encouraged the writers to experiment and take more risks when writing scripts.
+Hurwitz encouraged the writers of the season to experiment and take more risks when writing scripts.
 This helped spawn the season's reoccurring storyline of Buster losing his hand by a seal attack, which was originally pitched as a joke concept in an email.
 After it was decided to create a storyline out of the attack, Hurwitz went back to previous episodes of the season to add more foreshadowing to it.